ArJSarmiento/ArJSarmiento/README.md

 #### Student | Aspiring Software Engineer

 An undergraduate student at the University of the Philippines Mindanao majoring in Computer Science.
-Most of my time was spent working on the back-end.
+Most of my time is spent working on full-stack mobile, web and game development.
 Another thing on my to-do list is to learn Machine Learning.
 Besides programming, I also enjoy working out and playing video games.

 Skills: REACT NATIVE / JS / HTML / CSS / PYTHON / C / C# / UNITY